-With the exception of the home learning tasks, homework should take no longer than 20 minutes.
-I do expect homework to be completed.
-If there is a problem, please contact me.
+Homework should take no longer than 20 minutes a day.
+We do expect homework to be completed.
+If there is a problem, please feel free to contact me.

-- Children should record their daily reading in their diaries.
+- Children should record the book title, book level and quiz number of the book they choose then record their daily reading in their diaries.
+After completing their AR quiz, pupils record their percentage score beside the book.
 Parents can indicate when they are reading with or listening to their child read.

 - All children will be given time to change their reading books and it is important that they do this themselves, right from the start.
 If you have concerns about the books they are choosing, then please come and see me.
 Please be assured that they will be supported and guided with this task and will quickly gain independence.

-Wednesday– Games (football/netball kit.
-Warm jumper and joggers for colder weather)
+Thursday – Games (football/netball kit.
+Warm blue or black sweatshirt and joggers for colder weather)

 Friday – P.E.
 (Gym kit – shirt, shorts, pumps, trainers for hall use)

-- The children may find it useful to have their own colouring pencils and a small glue stick, to be kept in a non-bulky pencil case.
+- The children have access to a writing pencil, rubber, ruler, whiteboard and pen.
+If they wish, they can bring in colouring pencils and a small glue stick, to be kept in a non-bulky pencil case.
 Desk/drawer space is limited.

 - A small snack box is preferable (KS2 children are not eligible for free fruit or milk), again due to limited storage space.

 - We would ask for your children’s water bottles to be filled at home each morning.
-They will be replenished each lunch-time.
+They will be replenished during the day.

 - The Golden Wall, present in each classroom, provides an opportunity for children to gain ‘golden bricks’ for following the...Golden Rules!
 At the close of each term, we place all the bricks in a hat and draw a winner.
 The draw ensures that all children will continue to be motivated by the chance to win a gift or voucher, by the end of term.